tropicsquare/libtropic-linux/Linux_SPI/README.md

 * The SPI kernel module enabled.
     * On Raspberry Pi, you can use `raspi-config` to enable the module.
-* Permissions to access the SPI interface.
+* Permissions to access the SPI and GPIO interface.
-    * On Raspberry Pi, you must be a member of the `spi` group.
+    * On Raspberry Pi, you must be a member of the `spi` and `gpio` groups.

 ### Clone the libtropic-linux Repository

-This repository must be cloned recursively because it contains [Libtropic](https://github.com/tropicsquare/libtropic) as a submodule.

 ```bash
 git clone https://github.com/tropicsquare/libtropic-linux.git